Pacmed/sensible-local-interpretations/readme.md

 ## usage

-The outcome allows for an interactive exploration of how a model makes its prediction.
-Demo: https://csinva.github.io/sensible-local-interpretations/results/interp/out_breast_cancer.html
+The outcome allows for an interactive exploration of how a model makes its prediction: [demo](https://csinva.github.io/sensible-local-interpretations/results/interp/out_breast_cancer.html).

 Install with `pip install git+https://github.com/csinva/sensible-local-interpretations`